Chexmate45/PassCrack/README.md

 IMPORTANT WONT WORK UNLESS YOU DO THIS

-BEFORE you run the program, inside of the password text file you want to use, copy all of the content in there and replace it with list.txt
+BEFORE you run the program, inside of the password text file you want to use, copy all of the content in there and paste it inside list.txt

+If you have any trouble, please message my discord account, which is yes at the top.